• Skip to primary navigation

 If you make these oat flour waffles on the weekend, you can easily reheat throughout the week for breakfast in either the toaster oven or microwave.
 You can even freeze them for up to three months to preserve them even longer.

 Store in the refrigerator for up to 3 or 4 days in an airtight container or on the counter for 2 days.
-To reheat, separate the waffle sections and then microwave for 20 – 30 seconds.
+To reheat, separate the waffle sections and then microwave for 20 – 30 seconds or pop them in the toaster or over for a few minutes

 To freeze, put them in an airtight bag or container to freeze for up to 3 months.
-To reheat, place in the toaster for 3-5 minutes (actual time depends on the temperature of your toaster) or break into sections and microwave.
+To reheat, place in the toaster for 3-5 minutes (actual time depends on the temperature of your toaster).

 Overhead of two round white plates, each with a waffle topped with sliced strawberries.